didko01/hello-world/README.md

 # hello-world
-just learn how to use it
+just learn how to use it,

-its easy haha,
+its easy